-Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 Breeders purposely producing "wooly" or long coat puppies are NOT breeding for the good of the breed- they're breeding for money.
 Wooly coats are a FAULT, they occur often enough in breeding, but reputable breeders are not TRYING to produce them, they just happen when two carriers of this recessive (and harmless) gene both pass that gene on.
 These pups are almost always placed as pets, while their normal-coated siblings are kept for show and maybe future breeding- IF they turn out to be high enough quality, structurally.
 Most reputable kennels produce longcoat puppies at some point or another, and are happy to have qualified pet homes ready to take on the extra care and grooming this coat requires.
 Only very rarely does a reputable breeder keep a long coated puppy for their breeding program- and only if that puppy proves to have superior build, temperament and health.

 Higher prices for "Rare" colors or mismarked or piebald/spotted??
 No color is worth more than another in Malamutes, they are all equal.
 Red is absolutely not rare!
 White is less common, but occurs in certain pedigrees, as do certain other colors not seen quite as often.
 But they are not worth more.
 Any breeder purposely producing "non-acceptable" or faulted colors is NOT breeding for anything except to produce something they can charge more money for.

 Offers to sell two puppies for special pricing!
 (Raising two puppies at once should only be taken on by very experienced trainers, and is not usually recommended)

 Lack of involvement in the dog world: no breed club memberships, no kennel club memberships, no working or show or performance titles on their dogs.

-Reputable breeders do NOT sell "breeding rights"...it's not even a consideration.
+Reputable breeders do NOT sell "breeding rights"...it's not even a phase that enters the conversation.
 Whether a pup will be bred down the road is not something to determine until full maturity, as only the very best of any good breeders' kennel are used to produce the next generation.
 Those puppies not destined for a qualified show home are sold on a spay/neuter agreement and limited registration.